 (i) Running and developing our business;

-(ii) Communicating with interested people regarding industry events, news and updates.
+(ii) Communicating with an industry contact regarding industry events, news and

 2.5 Who we share your personal data with:

 (a) We may share personal data with our suppliers of professional services.
 In all such

 cases WFAA has entered into Data Privacy Agreements to protect your personal data in